What Is Your Open Source Strategy?

 Improve Your Open Source Strategy With These Best Practices

-If your organization plans to scale its open source footprint, it is essential to keep these best practices in mind when selecting your OSS vendors:
+If your organization plans to scale its open source strategy and footprint, it is essential to keep these best practices in mind when selecting your OSS vendors:

 By following these best practices, you can avoid common OSS-adoption missteps, so that your organization benefits from the freedoms, cost-savings, and technical advantages that open source software offers.